affinitic/affinitic.zmq/README.md

 Zmq python library will need python-dev
     sudo apt-get install python-dev

-Add this line to your .bashrc / .zshrc this will allow virtuaenv to use dist-packages

-    export PYTHONPATH=$PYTHONPATH:/usr/lib/python2.7/dist-packages:/usr/local/lib/python2.7/dist-packages

-Add this line to your .bashrc / .zshrc this allow python script to access configuration file.
-See the sms.cfg_example for the syntax

-    export SMS_CONFIG_PATH=/home/<user>/buildout/affinitic.smsutils/sms.cfg

 /!\ Make sure the zmq\_server is working before launching the zmq_client

 Using the zmq_server: